 - REGISTRATION OF CITIZENSHIP OF PERSONS WHO HAVE COMPLETED A FULL INSTRUCTIONAL COURSE IN THE LATVIAN LANGUAGE AND ACQUIRED PRIMARY OR GENERAL SECONDARY EDUCATION

 REGISTRATION OF CITIZENSHIP OF LATVIANS AND LIVS

 Latvians and Livs are persons who meet all the following requirements:

-1) Have an ancestor which in 1881 or later until 17 June 1940 lived in the territory of Latvia (territory as at 17 June 1940);
+1) have an ancestor which in 1881 or later until 17 June 1940 lived in the territory of Latvia (territory as at 17 June 1940);